 South Korea's central bank has kept its benchmark interest rate unchanged at a record low of point-five percent.

-The Bank of Korea cut its key interest rate to point-seven-five percent last March and lowered it once more to a record-low point-five percent in May last year.
+The Bank of Korea cut its key interest rate to the record-low point-five percent last May.

-The central bank on Thursday also kept its GDP growth forecast for South Korea this year at 3 percent, the same as the previous forecast made in November last year.
+The central bank has also kept its GDP growth forecast for this year at 3 percent, same as the previous forecast made in November last year.